chuot/rdio-scanner/README.md

   * (TGID :) Talkgroup ID
   * (UID :) Unit ID
   * Call history of the last five calls
+  * Double clicking or tapping this area will toggle fullscreen display

 * Control area
   * LIVE FEED: When enabled, incoming calls are place in the queue for playback.
 The queue will be emptied if it is disabled